Information and Registration for the 2023 NEVAA Academy

 Annual Academy

-The NEVAA summer Academy is a 5-day, 40-hour training academy tailored to the needs of Nebraska victims and those who serve them.
-At the Academy, you’ll find comprehensive, academically based, fundamental education for all areas of victim advocacy.
+The NEVAA Academy is a 5-day, 40-hour training academy tailored to the needs of Nebraska victims and those who serve them.
+The Academy provides a comprehensive, academically based, fundamental education for all areas of victim advocacy.

 The course curriculum is both broad and rigorous, covering more than 25 topics.
 The Academy focuses on both interpersonal and professional development.
 The development of interpersonal skills includes communication, empathy, professional advocacy, self-care and understanding traumatic reactions in the brain.

-Experts in their field also present the latest research, legislation and practical resources to provide continuing professional development on a variety of crimes and other relevant issues.
-Topics include:
+Experts in their field present the latest research, legislation and practical resources to provide continuing professional development on a variety of crimes and other relevant issues including:

 Advocacy | Domestic/dating violence |